momonga-ml/aws-copilot-containerized-flask-app/README.md

 You'll have one stackset and three stacks deployed in your CloudFormation console, and your command line should produce a URL to view your app.

+## Add AWS CodePipeline

+Copilot can build an AWS CodePipeline for your app.
+I used GitHub as my version control.

+Make sure all the code thus far is nicely stored in a GitHub repo.
+Run `copilot pipeline init`, which will create a pipeline yaml file and a buildspec file for the pipeline.
+Then, push the updated code changes to the repo.

+To deploy the resources into AWS and be prompted to set up a CodeStar Connection (unless you already added a connection to your pipeline file), run `copilot pipeline update` to build the pipeline.
+When you create a connection when prompted, if you need to delete a pipeline with copilot, the connection will also be conveniently deleted.

 ## Commands

 To build it all, use `copilot init`.